Active Tour from Yunnan in China to Laos

 When the water of Lake Erhai in the neighboring valley sank lower, thereby making a quicker and safer passage possible to the east of Cang Range, Shaxi lost its importance as a staging post for the tea caravans.

 Over the following 200 years Shaxi fell into oblivion.
-In the 1990’s the village was lovingly restored with the support of the Zurich Technical University.
-Long ago the horse caravans laden with goods disappeared from Shaxi village, but still today you can feel and see traces of the former glory in the hidden alleys all over the villae.
+In the 1990’s the village was lovingly restored with the support of the Swiss government.
+Long ago the horse caravans laden with goods disappeared from Shaxi village, but still today you can feel and see traces of the former glory in the hidden alleys all over the village.

 Yunnan trip from Dali to Jinghong in Xishuangbanna